 This work was delivered as part of Tennis’s Website Design and Development practice, including:

 As a professional association, the CBA relies on its website as a primary channel for keeping stakeholders informed and supporting engagement at scale.
-The redesigned enterprise website strengthens the organisation’s online presence by making it easier for users to discover relevant content, navigate between key sections, and understand the CBA’s role within Canada’s financial system.
+The redesigned enterprise website strengthens the organization’s online presence by making it easier for users to discover relevant content, navigate between key sections, and understand the CBA’s role within Canada’s financial system.
 The result is a well-designed website that supports credibility, clarity, and long-term sustainability.

-A comprehensive URL mapping and redirect strategy was implemented to preserve content continuity and minimise disruption as the new site replaced legacy structures.
+A comprehensive URL mapping and redirect strategy was implemented to preserve content continuity and minimize disruption as the new site replaced legacy structures.
 Structural improvements also support clearer indexing for search engines, without relying on short-term optimisation tactics.

 Internally, publishing is faster and more confident, with staff able to manage content and assets without relying on developers.
 Content is now more clearly segmented and consolidated, reducing duplication and making ownership more intuitive.